 Through lectures and critiques, you will examine key areas of the theory and context of character animation.
 MA Character Animation works closely with the other courses in the Performance programme, offering an unparalleled application of performance methodologies to the practice of animation.
-The course team believe that since animation is the representation of performance, all animators can benefit from studying movement and acting.
+The course team believe that since animation is the representation of performance, all animators benefit from studying movement and acting.
 Consequently, the course emphasises the analysis of characterisation through acting and motion through observational drawing.
-Animation classes are supplemented by life drawing workshops and drawing field trips.
-You will also have workshops in relevant software techniques.
+Animation classes are supplemented by life drawing sessions and you will also have workshops in relevant software techniques.

 Throughout the course, you will apply your knowledge to new areas of professional practice.
-You will be expected to keep a blog from the start of your studies, in which you document your work and reflect on your progress.
+You will be expected to keep a personal animation journal from the start of your studies, in which you document your work and reflect on your evolving practice.
 You will also be encouraged to develop your skills in problem solving, project management, planning and communication.
-We promote a networking environment through collaborative team projects, group critiques and an industry-based mentoring programme.
-Our goal is to help you become a reflective, innovative practitioner able to locate yourself within the animation industry.
+We promote a networking environment through collaborative team projects, group critiques and peer-to-peer and alumni support.
+Our aim is to help you become a reflective, innovative practitioner able to locate yourself within the animation industry.

 Unit 1: Character and Movement Analysis

 Unit 1 will provide you with a set of practical tools for critical and creative exploration.
-It allows you to orientate your direction and your work in the field of animation.
-It will cover life drawing, character design and development, anatomy, locomotion, motion analysis and performative approaches to animation.
+You will be able to orientate your direction and your work within the field of animation.
+We will cover life drawing, character design and development, anatomy, locomotion, motion analysis and performative approaches to animation.

 Unit 2 encourages you to become a self-sufficient, critical practitioner, confident to pursue your own goals.
-The unit focuses on two longer narrative-driven pieces.
-These are designed to consolidate the formation of strong character performance.
+The unit focuses on two in-depth performance-driven pieces.
+These are designed to consolidate and expand your individual and collaborative animation practice.

-In Unit 3, you will devise your own narrative and self-direct a longer character project film.
-You will also develop a proposal for a self-directed micro short film, which you can complete as an individual or in a team.
+In Unit 3, you will devise your own character animation portfolio.
+You will develop a proposal for either a self-directed short film or an animated character portfolio, which you can complete as an individual or in a team.

 Mode of study